Hedgeshokz/passwordgenerator/README.md

 ## 📄 License

-MIT License – free to use, including for commercial purposes.
+With License – free to use, including for commercial purposes.

 Created with 💜 by R3MU5